 After the initial definition of risk tolerance levels and statements, an iterative process of consultation and refining them was undertaken.
-This began with subject matter experts, whose input was sought regarding risks that were relevant to them.
+This began with SMEs, whose input was sought regarding risks that were relevant to them.
 For example, the CFO was directly consulted on financial risk.

-After consulting with SMEs, the Senior Executive was engaged again.
+After consulting with these SMEs, the senior executive were engaged again.
 This cycle of engagement continued until the risk tolerance levels and statements were sufficiently defined.